lanbowen23/unsupervised_segmentation/README.md

 get foreground and background hints from original images.

 ### run.ipynb
-run network to get mask results save in to `outputs` folder.
+run network to get mask results saved in to `outputs` folder.

 ### evaluation.ipynb
 calculated accuracy, IoU, Dice metrics of the results.